Insurance

 Consistent customer engagement remains a key challenge for many insurance companies – largely because they’ve never had to focus on it before.
-Traditionally, insurers had little need to engage with customers between policy sales.
+Traditionally, insurers had little need to engage with customers between policy renewals.
 And for policyholders, hearing from their insurer usually meant one thing – something had gone wrong.

 But times have changed.
 Modern consumers expect the brands they choose to engage with them.
 While that expectation hasn’t always extended to insurance, fairly recent regulations on price walking have forced insurers to adapt.
 Now prohibited from charging loyal customers more at renewal than new ones for the same policy, insurers have had to shift away from acquisition-led strategies and focus more on retention.